blaylockbk/pyBKB_v3/README.md

 # pyBKB_v3
 These scripts help me be a successful meteorologist and were primarily used throughout my Ph.D. research at the University of Utah 2017-2019.

+> _Learn Python: _
+> There are a lot of resources online to learn Python.
+> - ATMOS 5020 I helped taught: https://github.com/johnhorel/ATMOS_5020_2019
+> - This course by Microsoft and NASA cover several basics and can get you started: https://docs.microsoft.com/en-us/learn/paths/introduction-python-space-exploration-nasa/

 # Anaconda Environment
 > Please read the documents for managing environments.